Talaat Pasha: Crisis for the committee

 The Savior Officer-backed government of Ahmed Muhtar Pasha fell soon after when the Balkan League achieved decisive victory over the Ottoman Empire in the First Balkan War.
 Talaat volunteered for the war, but was dismissed from the army for distributing political propaganda.
 The CUP's headquarters in Salonika had to be relocated to Constantinople when the city fell to Greece, while his hometown of Adrianople was besieged by the Bulgarians.
-The imperial capital swelled with Rumelian Muslims refugees that were expelled from the Balkans.
+The imperial capital swelled with Rumelian Muslim refugees that were expelled from the Balkans.
 The scheduled election had to be canceled, and Kâmil Pasha's government started peace negotiations with the Balkan League in December.
 Following rumors that the government was willing to surrender Adrianople which was still under siege, Talaat and Enver began plotting a coup.
 The coup launched on 23 January 1913, known as the Raid on the Sublime Porte, succeeded in overthrowing the government, with Kâmil Pasha and his cabinet resigning for Mahmud Şevket Pasha's national unity government which this time included the CUP, and resumed fighting.
 Talaat and Enver urged Şevket Pasha to accept the Grand Vezierate, but mutual distrust between the generalissimo and the committee meant Talaat only came back as deputy Interior Minister, so he employed komiteci politics to stay influential.
 He urged for the Empire to continue fighting in the First Balkan War to relieve Adrianople, as well as order the arrests against leading Freedom and Accord members and journalists in the subsequent state of emergency.
 However, with demands from the great powers to surrender Adrianople and a deteriorating military situation, Şevket Pasha and the CUP finally acknowledged defeat.

 Union and Progress regime: 1913–1918

 Consolidating power

-Once Şevket Pasha was out of the picture due to his assassination on 12 July 1913, the CUP established a de facto one-party state in the Ottoman Empire.
+Once Şevket Pasha was out of the picture due to his assassination on 12 July 1913, the CUP established a de facto one-party state in the Ottoman Empire (Turkey).
 Talaat returned as interior minister in Said Halim Pasha's cabinet.
-He kept this post until the CUP's fall from power following the Ottoman Empire's surrender in World War I in 1918.
+He kept this post until the CUP's fall from power following Turkey's surrender in World War I in 1918.
 Talaat, with Enver and commandant Ahmet Cemal, formed a group later known as the Three Pashas.
-These men were a triumvirate that ran the Ottoman government until the end of World War I in October 1918.
+These men were a triumvirate that controled the government until the end of World War I in October 1918.
 However historian Hans-Lukas Kieser asserts that this state of rule by triumvirate was accurate for only the years 1913–1914, and thereafter Talaat was the sole dictator of the Ottoman Empire, especially once he became Grand Vizier in 1917.
 Erik Jan Zürcher instead asserts a rule of diarchy, with Talaat leader of the civilian government and Enver the military, especially after Cemal Pasha's dispatch to Syria.
-Kieser asserts his Ottoman Empire was not a totalitarian state, but a balance of many factions maintained through kickbacks and corruption.
+Kieser asserts his Turkey was not a totalitarian state, but a balance of many factions maintained through kickbacks and corruption.
 Strong governors had much maneuverability to themselves, provided they execute Talaat and the central committee's new Turkification programmes.